 Diet

-Dottybacks are both meat lovers and opportunistic eaters, preferring to dine on benthic invertebrates like worms and shrimp found on the seafloor.
-They also enjoy frozen plankton and krill.
-For captive Dottybacks, store-bought pellets or flakes make a suitable alternative.
-While captive dottybacks should be fed once or twice daily, wild Dottybacks can dine up to 5 to 6 times daily.
-Dottybacks are adaptable and can comfortably adjust to significant dietary changes.
+Store-bought pellets or flakes make a suitable alternative in captivity.
+Captive animals should be fed once or twice daily, while wild ones can dine up to five to six times daily.
+They are adaptable and can comfortably adjust to significant dietary changes.

 Reproduction

-During mating season, male dottybacks will establish a territory and display their vibrant colors to attract a mate.
+Most of them hermaphrodites.
+During mating season, male dottybacks will establish a territory and display vibrant colors to attract a mate.
 When a female is ready to lay eggs, she will deposit them in a safe and secure location, often on a flat surface like the walls of a sea cave.
 Some eggs can fall to the seafloor and still safely hatch.
 The female can lay over 1000 eggs, the male will then fertilize the eggs and protect them until they hatch.

-In a captive environment, Dottyback reproduction depends on the provision of a suitable spawning surface, proper water chemistry, and appropriate temperature levels.
+In a captive environment, reproduction depends on providing a suitable spawning surface, proper water chemistry, and appropriate temperature levels.

 Threats

 Dottybacks are not facing extinction.
 The loss of their preferred coral reef habitats makes foraging and survival slightly tougher than it was previously.
-Despite their cute appearance, Dottybacks are feisty and fiercely defend their territory against competing dottybacks and territorial species like surgeonfish.
-Fortunately, humans pose little threat to dottyback as they are not commonly hunted for food.
-Crabs and lobsters, however, are happy to chase after a Dottyback.
+Despite their cute appearance, they are feisty and fiercely defend their territory against competing dottybacks and territorial species like surgeonfish.
+Fortunately, humans pose little threat to them as they are not commonly hunted for food.
+Crabs and lobsters, however, are happy to chase them.

-- Many Dottyback owners have learned to keep the lid on a dottyback’s tank.
-That’s because these graceless fish are known to jump right out of their enclosures!
+- These graceless fish are known to jump right out of their enclosures.

 - Dottybacks often disguise themselves as Angelfish and similar fish to avoid attracting predators.
 For example, some Dottybacks disguise themselves as adult damselfish to hunt baby Damselfish more easily.
 This behavior has earned Dottybacks the nickname “deceivers of the deep.”